-The standard two light control has a single green light to indicate Run and a single fault light to indicate malfunctions.
-The optional 12 light control has a single green Run light, 4 amber pre-fault lights, and 7 red fault lights.
-Both controls also have a terminal connection for an external audible alarm which will sound when a fault occurs.
+The standard seven light control has a single green light to indicate RUN, two amber pre-fault lights and four red fault lights.
+The optional twelve light control has a single green light to indicate RUN, four amber lights and seven red fault lights.
+Both controls also have a terminal connection for an audible alarm which will sound when a fault occurs.